caizoryan/notes/new_talk.md

  ... etc
 ```

+so these take in values and calculate the pixel value equivalent.
+These units are just ratios of each other.
+But as long as these units work, everything will be in correct ratios.
+And I can work at a lower pixel density for performance but for exporting increase that and everything stays in the correct ratio.

 Now that I have units and I can use these units instead of pixel values which would correspond to their physical positions on a printed page.
 ```
 text("some other text", inch(1), inch(.5))